locka99/opcua/samples/demo-server/README.md

-This demo-server will house a more complex server sample that may be used to monitor data that simulates a real life example, as well as variables of every supported data type.
+This demo-server will grow over time to support variables of each OPC UA type, and simulate a typical application of OPC.